-Find out why China is the key to long term business success — In this episode, you’ll:
+Find out why China — and having a China marketing strategy — is the key to long term business success — In this episode, you’ll:

-You’ll even get the precise strategies we’ve helped Western brands implement to get traction in the China market.
+You’ll even get the precise China marketing strategies we’ve helped Western brands implement to get traction in the Chinese market.

 Growth Marketer, AdChina.io